-Please ship previously isolated DNA at ambient temperature or with cool packs.
+Please ship previously isolated DNA at ambient temperature, with cool packs, or on dry ice, as applicable.
 Previously isolated DNA may be stored indefinitely at -65°C to -85°C.

 CDx FLT3 Mutation Assay

 Only blood or bone marrow aspirate samples collected in sodium heparin tubes are accepted.